As a librarian, I am able to nourish my curiosity every day and give back to the research community at large.

 2017

 Anderson didn’t initially see themself as a librarian.
-It wasn’t until they were already attending Texas A&M University-Commerce as an undergraduate theatre major that they became interested in studying the intricate art of library sciences.
-After graduating from A&M-Commerce in 2017, Anderson later earned a master’s degree in Library Science from Texas Woman’s University in 2020.
-Now, they are here at the Waters Library to help with all your research needs.
+It wasn’t until they were already attending East Texas A&M University as an undergraduate theatre major that they became interested in studying the intricate art of library sciences.
+After graduating from East Texas A&M in 2017, Anderson later earned a master’s degree in Library Science from Texas Woman’s University in 2020.

 A Conversation with Anderson